-The insurer's declaration is required to state "if such be the case, that all information requested by the actuary pursuant to his or her functions under these Regulations has been provided to the actuary and is accurate" and the insurer is required to include in the declaration "such qualifications, amplifications or explanations as the insurer considers appropriate".
+The Company's declaration is required to state "if such be the case, that all information requested by the actuary pursuant to his or her functions under these Regulations has been provided to the actuary and is accurate" and the Company is required to include in the declaration "such qualifications, amplifications or explanations as the insurer considers appropriate".

-- 1.4 Regulation 7(5) of the Information Regulations provides that: - "(a) Deviations from the form of the illustrative tables set out in paragraph A(3) and (4) of Schedule 1 shall be subject to the advice of the actuary. - (b) When giving advice pursuant to subparagraph (a), the actuary shall have regard to any guidance notes issued by the Society of Actuaries in Ireland for that purpose." - 1.5 While the intermediary remuneration and sales remuneration which are illustrated in the provision of remuneration information are ultimately the responsibility of the company, the Information Regulations require a company to have regard to any guidance notes issued by the Society of Actuaries in Ireland, as well as requiring consultation with the Actuary.
+- 1.4 Regulation 7(5) of the Information Regulations provides that: - "(a) Deviations from the form of the illustrative tables set out in paragraph A(3) and (4) of Schedule 1 shall be subject to the advice of the actuary. - (b) When giving advice pursuant to subparagraph (a), the actuary shall have regard to any guidance notes issued by the Society of Actuaries in Ireland for that purpose." - 1.5 While the intermediary remuneration and sales remuneration which are illustrated in the provision of remuneration information are ultimately the responsibility of the Company, the Information Regulations require a Company to have regard to any guidance notes issued by the Society, as well as requiring consultation with the Actuary.

-This Guidance Note constitutes the guidance relating to illustrations of intermediary remuneration and sales remuneration issued by the Society of Actuaries in Ireland referred to in the Information Regulations.
+This ASP constitutes the guidance relating to illustrations of intermediary remuneration and sales remuneration issued by the Society referred to in the Information Regulations.

-This Guidance Note also applies to any Actuary providing advice to a company pursuant to the Information Regulations.
+This ASP also applies to any Actuary providing advice to a Company pursuant to the Information Regulations.